lsst-sims/sims_featureScheduler_runs4.2/templates/README.md

 ----

 Bumped up to v 4.2.1, I think there was a small change from refactoring DDFs that make things not identical to v4.2

+Final message, if one wants templates in a certain area, or in a certain filter, that could be prioritized.
+But just "get full sky templates earlier" isn't really feasible because there is nothing one can make a trade off with to do it much faster than the baseline strategy.